Cancer Patient Dental Evaluation

 Pre-Cancer Surgery and Pre-Phosphonate Dental Evaluation

 In the case of radiation: the radiation causes loss of blood flow to the bone and surrounding tissues and loss of some salivary production.
-The loss of blood flow causes the bone to not heal well and in severe cases can cause a disease calledosteoradionecrosis (ORN).
-ORN causes further bone death and one can loose their entire jawbone to it.
+The loss of blood flow causes the bone to not heal well and in severe cases can cause a disease called osteoradionecrosis (ORN).
+ORN causes further bone death and one can lose their entire jawbone to it.
 The lack of saliva is a serious problem.
 Saliva is a protectant to teeth and soft tissues of the mouth and important in swallowing.
-Loss of salivary production will result in significantly increased caries susceptibility and poor healing of oral wounds and difficultly swallowing.
+Loss of salivary production will result in significantly increased caries susceptibility and poor healing of oral wounds and difficulty swallowing.

 Bisphosphonates alter the way bone heals itself by inhibiting osteoclast action.
-Bisphosphonates inhibition of osteoclasts causes the bone’s density to increase and cancers or diseases’ effect on bone can be halted.
-That is why they are used in severe osteoporosis, bone diseases and cancers.
+Bisphosphonates inhibition of osteoclasts causes the bone’s density to increase and cancers or diseases’ effect on the bone can be halted.
+That is why they are used in severe osteoporosis, bone diseases, and cancers.
 The list includes the following;

 - (Actonel) Risedronate – osteoclast inhibitor